udelcodes/udelcodes.github.io/crypto.md

 Below, you will find the links to the each day's lesson.

 [Day 1](https://udel.codes/crypto1) - Introduction to Ciphers
-[Day 2](https://udel.codes/crypto2) - Introduction to Number Systems
+[Day 2](https://udel.codes/crypto2) - Introduction to Modern Crypto
  - [In-depth explanation of number systems](https://udel.codes/numbersystems) (supplemental)

 [Day 3](https://udel.codes/crypto3) - Operators and Randomness